nschlia/ffmpegfs/README.md

 By default faststart files will be created with an empty size field so that the file can be started to be written out at once instead of encoding it as a whole before this is possible.
-Encodeing it completely would mean it would take some time before playback can start.
+Encoding it completely would mean it would take some time before playback can start.

 The data part is divided into chunks of about 1 second length, each